 - 1 cup plus 2 tablespoons bottled lemon juice

-- 1. In a Dutch oven, bring 8 cups water to a boil.
+- 1. In a Dutch oven, bring 2 quarts water to a boil.
 Using a slotted spoon, place tomatoes, one at a time, in boiling water for 30-60 seconds.
 Remove each tomato and immediately plunge into ice water.
 Peel and quarter tomatoes; place in a stockpot.

-- 3. Add 2 tablespoons lemon juice to each of nine hot 1-qt. jars.
+- 3. Discard bay leaves.
+Add 2 tablespoons lemon juice to each of nine hot 1-qt. jars.
 Ladle hot mixture into jars, leaving 1/2-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

 Reviews for Homemade Canned Spaghetti Sauce